brito-rafa/codeconnect-vm-operator/README.md

 You can switch from one cluster to another using the kubectl config use-context <name>.
 For this exercise, you will need only one cluster.

-Additionally, let's make sure the cluster is responsive and create a namespace where we will create our VmGroup object:
+Before we start, let's make sure your kind cluster is responsive and create a namespace where we will create our VmGroup object:

 ```bash
 $ kubectl create namespace myoperator-vms